- Type of MS Medications

 - Facial nerve pain (trigeminal neuralgia)

-- Bipolar disorder, usually in late stages of MS
+- Bipolar disorder, usually in the late stages of MS

 - Seizures in a few patients